-5. Environmental, social and governance (ESG) risks
+5. ESG risks

-Environmental, social and corporate governance (ESG) factors are sources of risk to the Plan's investments, some of which could be financially material, over both the short and longer term.
-These potentially include risks relating to factors such as climate change, unsustainable business practices, and unsound corporate governance.
+ESG factors are sources of risk to the Plan's investments, which could be financially material, over both the short and longer term.
+These include risks relating to factors such as unsustainable business practices and unsound corporate governance.
+Climate change is also deemed a financially material risk for the Plan.
 The Trustees seek to appoint investment managers who will manage these risks appropriately on their behalf and from time to time review how these risks are being managed in practice.

-3585591 6.
+Page 11 of 11 6.
 Risk from excessive charges